GaboM26/OS_shell/README.txt

 Part 3 works just as expected.
 Simple program written using int pointers to write to accurate locations in memory for my hello, world OS.
-This does mean that this program I wrote (in an x86 computer) will only work in little endian machines (due to the order of the bits).
+This does mean that this program I wrote (in an x86 computer) will only work in little endian machines (due to the order of the bytes).
 My Makefile creates a floppy disk after typing make.
 Screenshot of a test run is committed along with the files (png file).
 In order to center the hello world OS, I used the fact that the "default VGA console can print 80*25